 Image credit: bensliman hassan | Shutterstock

-5. Explore Bonifacio
+5. Be enchanted by Bonifacio

 The fortress town of Bonifacio is a remarkable destination.
 With its Citadel perched precariously on the clifftop, its narrow cobbled streets and its endless charm, Bonifacio is a hub of Corsican character.